 The 9,133 orthologous groups not classified as singleton groups were evaluated for evidence of CNV (see methods), resulting in 2,991 candidate groups with possible CNV in G. kirkii and 2,424 candidates indicative of possible CNV in K. drynarioides.
 The remaining 3,718 groups were excluded either due to complexity (i.e., different copy numbers in each species) or because they were indicative of CNV between G. raimondii and G. kirkii/K. drynarioides, but not between the sister genera themselves..

 Candidate CNV groups were evaluated for direction (gain versus loss) and magnitude, i.e., how many genes were gained/lost.
 We infer 731 genes gained and 2,957 lost in G. kirkii (distributed among 259 and 2,730 orthologous groups, respectively; Table CNV_table).
 The CNV magnitude (i.e., the number of genes gained or loss per group) varied between one and seven, although two groups encompassed a remarkably large number of genes (i.e., 14 and 225; Table CNV_table); these were excluded from subsequent calculations as putative falsely annotated transposable elements or errors in the clustering algorithm.
 In K. drynarioides, we infer a somewhat similar number of gains and losses, with 790 genes gained in 499 orthologous groups and 2,008 genes lost from 1,925 orthologous groups.
 The magnitude of gains varied from one to eight copies, while the magnitude of losses was slightly lower at one to six copies per group (Table CNV_table).
-Interestingly, the number of genes gained in duplicate for K. drynarioides (two genes gained in the same orthologous group) was almost twice the amount of genes gaining only one copy (represented by 200 vs 260 groups, respectively).
+Interestingly, the number of genes gained in duplicate for K. drynarioides (two genes gained in the same orthologous group) was almost twice as high as those where only one copy was gained (represented by 200 vs 260 groups, respectively).

 Because overlooked annotations affect our ability to infer CNV events, we evaluated each genome for a subset of the “missing” annotations using only the easiest to interpret cases (i.e., one gene in G. raimondii versus >1 or 0 in either G. kirkii or K. drynarioides for gains and losses, respectively).
 For the 211 gain events in G. kirkii and 394 in K. drynarioides evaluated, few genes (WHAT %) were recovered from the gene-masked genome sequences (see methods), and in most cases, the predicted protein sequence was non-viable (Table CNV_recovered).
 For the 2,144 losses in G. kirkii, 1,465 were recovered in the masked G. kirkii; however, 477 contained frame-shift mutations resulting in non-viable proteins.
 Likewise, 872 of the 1,458 putative gene losses in K. drynarioides found in the non-annotated regions of the K. drynarioides genome, with 358 non-viable protein models.
 Notably, 46% of the G. kirkii and 35% of the K. drynarioides missing proteins were recovered from the unannotated regions, indicating either missed annotations or deleted genes whose basic sequence remains detectable by the alignment methods used here (i.e., recent deletions).
+Thus, we conclude that …..

 Changes in the repetitive landscape between Kokia drynarioides and Gossypioides kirkii